ibm-cloud-docs/transit-gateway/adding-gateway.md

    ```
    {: pre}

-For more information (including Java, Node, Python, and Go examples), see [Adds a connection to a Transit Gateway](/apidocs/transit-gateway?code=java#create-transit-gateway-connection) in the Transit Gateway API reference.
+For more information, see [Adds a connection to a Transit Gateway](/apidocs/transit-gateway?code=java#create-transit-gateway-connection) in the Transit Gateway API reference.
 {: note}

 ## Adding a connection by using Terraform